 Dance Curriculum Overview All year 7 students will participate in 1 dance lesson per week.
-In the Autumn Term students will study the topic; 'Introduction to Dance' - exploring safe dance practice and 'Cultures' and considering different dance actions.
+In the Autumn Term students will study the topic; 'Introduction to Dance' - exploring safe dance practice and 'Cultures' and exploring dance from around the world.
 Student will explore a new theme every half term.
-Support Materials / Additional suggested activities Homework: To rehearse dance routines, learn key vocabulary and research different dance styles.
+Support Materials / Additional suggested activities Homework: To rehearse dance routines, learn key vocabulary.

-Lessons For Life

-As part of Lessons for Life this term, Year 7 students will focus on the topic of 'Me and my community'.
-As part of this they will study, learn and reflect upon the following points;

-- \ All about me

-- \ My strengths, weaknesses and dreams
+Lessons For Life Curriculum Overview As part of Lessons for Life this term, Year 7 students will focus on the topic of 'Me and my community'.
+As part of this they will study, learn and reflect upon the following points; All about me My strengths, weaknesses and dreams My family and other types of families The types and importance of relationships My community and who lives in it The impact of stereotyping and prejudice Citizenship The role of volunteering Support Materials / Additional suggested activities Sources of support and help are provided to students at the back of each of their Lessons for Life project booklets.

-- Curriculum Overview

-- \ My family and other types of families

-- \ The types and importance of relationships

-- \ My community and who lives in it

-- \ The impact of stereotyping and prejudice

-- \ Citizenship

-- \ The role of volunteering

-Sources of support and help are provided to students at the back of each of their Lessons for Life project booklets.

-Art

-This term, Year 7 students will focus on Drawing skills to cover core skills such as quality of line, tone, shade, shapes and contrast.
+Art Curriculum Overview This term, Year 7 students will focus on Drawing skills to cover core skills such as quality of line, tone, shade, shapes and contrast.
 They will then move on to study Musical Art - Students are to research and create an art work based on the work of Artist Kandinsky who was inspired by the music in creating his paintings.
 Students will listen to various music styles from different time periods to create their work.

-Consider researching the work of Kandinsky and look at colour relationships and how colour affects mood.
+Support Materials / Additional suggested activities Consider researching the work of Kandinsky and look at colour relationships and how colour affects mood.